ZilverSick/comic.naver-downloader/README.md

 **UPDATE 06/06/2025 ** NO-Brain
 + Prevent duplicate image downloads
-+ No need to install modules yourself, and no worries about your existing modules being overwritten or having to download different versions of existing modules
++ No need to install modules yourself, and no worries about your existing modules being overwritten

 **INSTALLATION/USAGE**